 In the United States, airlines typically won't accept pet baggage if the forecast calls for temperatures bellow 45 degrees F (7 degrees C) or above 85 degrees F (29 degrees C) in order to meet regulations governed by the Animal Welfare Act.
 With proper acclimation certification, however, some animals may be permitted to endure hotter conditions or temperatures as low as 20 degrees F (-7 degrees C).

 If you choose to bring your pet along as checked baggage, it will travel under the same conditions as those shipped as cargo.
 However, if you bring it along as a carry-on, the lucky cat or dog will get to experience the same flying conditions as you do.
 The only difference is that while you get to recline back in your seat and snack on peanuts, your furry friend will have to remain inside its carrier for the duration of the flight.
 If your pet happens to bark or meow a lot in confined spaces, be prepared to endure some hateful looks from your fellow passengers.

 Of course, for the truly pampered pet, chartered flights are always a pricier alternative.
 One company, Companion Air, even hopes to offer pet-friendly flights in which the animals ride in specially designed passenger cabins.

-Explore the links on the next page to learn even more about traveling with pets.
+Explore the links below to learn even more about traveling with pets.